maidis/awesome-machine-translation/README.md

 - [Local-NMT](https://github.com/fantinuoli/Local-NMT) - A pre-trained Huggingface Machine Translation engine with UI on local computer.
 - [Mantra](https://mntr.jp/) - A highly accurate automatic translation of manga.
 - [Skype Translator](https://www.skype.com/en/features/skype-translator/) - A real-time voice and text translator.
+- [Slatona Translator](https://slatona.com) - A translation app for macOS that annotates word senses.
 - [translateLocally](https://github.com/XapaJIaMnu/translateLocally) - A fast and secure translation on your local machine, powered by marian and Bergamot.

 ## Books 📚